 3 healthy breakfast ideas to give you energy for the day ahead

-If breakfast really is the most important meal of the day, make it count with these smart recipes
+If breakfast really is the most important meal of the day, make it count with these smart and healthy recipes

 How many of us can say that the breakfast we eat is both healthy and satisfying?
 It’s easy to grab the quickest (and in many cases, closest) options, but investing some time in your first meal can not only affect your day, but also have a big impact on your health and body in the long term.

 Nutritionist Rhian Stephenson stresses that when you eat can be just as important as how many calories you eat.
 “Eating breakfast stimulates metabolic hormones and helps balance blood sugar for the day.”

 Here, Rhian gives you three healthy breakfast ideas that will leave you happy, healthy and bouncing with energy until lunchtime.

 1 cup raw buckwheat (available in food health stores)

 1 red apple, (I use Pink Ladies or something similar in sweetness)

 1/2 cup raspberries